iiab/iiab/roles/calibre-web/README.rst

 Calibre-web README
 ====================

-This Ansible role installs Calibre Web within Internet-in-a-Box.
-Calibre Web is a web app providing a clean interface for browsing, reading and downloading eBooks using an existing Calibre database.
+This Ansible role installs Calibre-web in Internet-in-a-Box.
+Calibre-web server provides a clean interface for browsing, reading and downloading eBooks using an existing Calibre database.

 Access
 ------

-If enabled and with the default settings Calibre-web should be accessible at http://box/calibre-web.
-This is front-end application running under Apache2 httpd.

-To login to Calibre-web enter
+After installation you can access Calibre-web at `http://box/calibre-web` using the following IIAB calibre-web administration account.

   Username: Admin

   Password: changme

-When a configuration is not found calibre-web uses its default administration credentials.
+If the default configuration is not found calibre-web server creates a new settings file with calibre-web default administration account.

  Username: admin

  Password: admin123

 Backend
 --------